samvera/hydra-file_characterization/README.md

 - Allow characterization services to be chained together
   - ~~This would involve renaming the Characterizer to something else (i.e. Characterizers::Fits)~~
 - Provide an ActiveFedora Datastream that maps the raw XML stream to a datastructure

-## How to configure path to fits tool

-If you are using Rails add the following to an initializer (./config/initializers/hydra-file_characterization_config.rb):

-    Hydra::FileCharacterization.configure do |config|
-      config.tool_path(:fits, '/path/to/fits')
-    end